Abort the Iran Nuclear Deal and Increase the North Korean Nuclear Threat to the US

 But China is unlikely to act against North Korea if the United States links the North Korean issue to other aspects of Sino-American relations.
 Economic interdependence between Washington and Beijing already limits each country’s flexibility, and thus this instrument is not available to Washington.
 Nevertheless, China might anyway decide to do what it can regarding North Korea for two reasons.
 First, Beijing is generally cautious about events in its neighborhood that do not directly impinge on what it sees to be its national patrimony (notably Taiwan, Tibet, and the South China Sea).
 Second, China fears that either Japan or South Korea or both would opt for nuclear weapons.
 This may have become more likely given comments by candidate Donald Trump last year about the possibility of South Korea and Japan getting nuclear weapons, which raised doubts there about US security commitments.

 This is not a pretty picture for the United States, but it is a realistic one.
 In the world in which the US now must live, in an increasing number of situations America’s military superiority cannot guarantee outcomes that favor US. national security.
-For the first time, nuclear proliferation, beyond Russia and China now, has a direct impact on US security in the homeland.
+For the first time, nuclear proliferation, beyond Russia and China, now has a direct impact on US security in the homeland.
 Iran and North Korea do not exist in separate boxes.
 Even if China were prepared to bring maximum pressure to bear on Kim Jong Un, by damaging or destroying the Iran nuclear deal the United States would only reinforce North Korea’s current commitment to being able to strike the US with nuclear weapons.

 Photo: Iran and North Korea discuss ties.